 1. Introduce the Project

 For project updates, these types of slides are often called "executive summaries."
-You want to provide a concise summary on the background of the project:
+You'll provide a concise summary on the background of the project:

 2. Share the Project Timeline